 - *.min.js, *.min.css

-If you need to update a lockfile, run `npm install` instead of editing it.
+If a lockfile needs updating, run `npm install` instead of editing it.

-These are the worst budget hogs.
-The agent never benefits from reading them line by line.
+These are the worst budget hogs, and the agent never benefits from reading them line by line.
+You can reinforce this with a .codexignore file (same glob syntax as .gitignore) so the indexer skips them outright.

-Codex CLI and similar harnesses let you pick the underlying model.
-For tasks that genuinely span many files, switch to the largest context model your harness supports:
+Codex CLI lets you pick the underlying model and control when it compacts.
+For tasks that genuinely span many files, run on the strongest model and give compaction more headroom.

 Step 6: Have Codex emit a resume note when it stops